mkelly72/Audio-over-XRDP-for-Ubuntu/README.md

 I use this script for my own purposes, so as long as it works for me I don't plan on frequently updating it.
 But feel free to use it, copy it, fork it, unfork it, whatever.

-Just download the script, make it executable, and run it.
+Just download the script, make it executable, and run it as the local user, but be prepared to supply a SUDO password.
 It should work for any .deb based distros, but I only tested it on my own Ubuntu system.